 Texas Talks Art

 Texas Talks Art is built on a belief in the need to work collectively to support the remarkable and diverse community of artists living and working in Texas.
 The series features an intergenerational roster of artists working across mediums and at differing points in their careers.
 Texas Talks Art encourages dialogue between arts professionals and emphasizes the broad range of concerns and questions that animate Texas-based artists.
-Each free, virtual talk will take place on Tuesday at 12 p.m.
+Each free, virtual talk takes place on Tuesdays at 12 p.m.
 CST and will be recorded and archived.